BIGJRA/BIGJRA.github.io/reborn.md

 Wander around the area and defeat all the trainers.
 Hidden around the map you'll find 2 *Purple Shards*, *Common Candy*, 2 *Blue Shards*, 2 *Green Shards*, *Pecha Berry*, *X Sp.
 Atk*, 2 *Red Shards*, and *Calcium*.
 The house in the middle of the top contains a healing point and PC.
 Talk to all of the NPC's in the area and you'll learn about what you can get down here in 7th.

 Towards the top of the map you'll find an *Ability Capsule* salesperson.
 They'll trade you first 1, then 2, then 3 from then on of a random color of shard.
 Useful.
-Up and to the right we'll find a couple of move tutors.
+Up and to the right we'll find a couple of tutors.

 Seventh Street Upper-right Move Tutor Top